HL7/davinci-dtr/input/pagecontent/specification.md

 The information that is collected (via the Questionnaire interaction with the user) **SHOULD** be written to the EHR via the available FHIR API.
 The results of the QuestionnaireResponse **SHALL** be saved as the FHIR resource and/or as a human readable format that is supported by the EHR.

 If the EHR has the capability to render a QuestionnaireResponse, it **SHOULD** save the QuestionnaireResponse as part of the patient record.
-If the EHR does not have ability to render the questionnaireResponse, then the EHR should support saving the QuestionnaireResponse information as whichever supported structure produces the least impact on users.
+If the EHR does not have ability to render the questionnaireResponse, then the EHR **SHOULD** support saving the QuestionnaireResponse information as whichever supported structure produces the least impact on users.
 Implementers are strongly encouraged to use the most reusable, discrete form of data they can.

 ##### Interaction with EHR
 EHR systems that conform to [US Core](http://www.hl7.org/fhir/us/core/) allow for the creation of DocumentationReference resources through a FHIR API.
 As such, the DTR process should use the typical [FHIR create](http://hl7.org/fhir/R4/http.html#create) interaction to write the documentation into the EHR.

 #### QuestionnaireResponse
 The DTR process creates a QuestionnaireResponse resource through the course of normal operation.
 This resource **SHOULD** be saved to the patient record in the EHR system of the healthcare provider if supported.
-It may also be transmitted to the payer IT system.
+It **MAY** also be transmitted to the payer IT system.

 >Updating work-in-progress (WIP) QuestionnaireResponses may save time and effort.
 In cases of QuestionnaireResponse updates, the App **SHALL** have the ability to continue, **SHOULD** allow the ability to start over, and **MAY**, for non-adaptive forms, provide the ability to ability to refresh and retain or discard provider entered information during a refresh.
 The data in the QuestionnaireResponse **SHOULD** be refreshed where possible with the latest data from the EHR system.

 ##### Interaction with Payer API
 The payer IT system should support the FHIR create interaction to allow the DTR process to send the QuestionnaireResponse resource to the payer.
-The FHIR endpoint for the payer may require authentication.
+The FHIR endpoint for the payer **MAY** require authentication.
 If it is required, it **SHALL** follow the procedures described in [Authentication of SMART on FHIR application to payer API](specification.html#authentication-of-smart-on-fhir-application-to-payer-api) - Authentication of SMART on FHIR application to payer API.

 ##### Pushing QuestionnaireResponse to Payer
 This IG will support the [HRex Decision point – Configured by consumer?](http://build.fhir.org/ig/HL7/davinci-ehrx/exchanging.html#configured-by-consumer) when a DTR SMART App or DTR Native App wants to push a QuestionnaireResponse to a Payer.